 I’ve been asked more than a few times since I started this blog, how I met Forrest.
-Well, the truth of the matter is that although I was introduced to Forrest some sixteen or so years ago I didn’t actually meet him until August of 2011….
+Well, the truth of the matter is that although I was introduced to Forrest some sixteen or so years earlier, I didn’t actually meet him until August of 2011….

 Let me explain.
 I’m a documentary filmmaker by trade.
 Telling stories on film and video has been my occupation since the Marine Corps made an administrative error casting me into the real-life role of motion picture cameraman.
 It was a simple human error that probably saved my bacon.

-After four years of shooting government film all over the Pacific I headed to college and began working for a series of TV stations, film units and production companies.
+After four years of shooting government film and stills all over the Pacific I headed to college and began working for a series of TV stations, film units and production companies.
 I started my own video production company in the mid ’80s.
 I am probably one of the few jarheads who can actually say that I learned a practical trade in the Marine Corps.
 One that I continue practicing to this day.

 In 1986 I was producing Science News stories for CNN as a freelancer.
-One of the stories I shot was about a team of divers who were hoping to recover a safe from the wreck of the SS Governor in some fairly treacherous water off Washington State’s coast.
+One of the stories I shot was about a team of divers who were hoping to recover a safe from the wreck of the SS Governor in some fairly treacherous water in Admiralty Inlet between Washington and British Columbia.
 The story was about the technology of saturation diving these folks were utilizing to search the sunken ship.
 Later I followed this team filming their adventures on other underwater explorations including searching for a WWII era B-17 aircraft that disappeared in 1947 in Labrador, a Yukon Gold Rush era ship carrying a large shipment of gold that sank in Alaska and a WWII Japanese submarine carrying a shipment of gold that was torpedoed in the middle of the Atlantic Ocean.
 Still later, I joined their team and worked for several years in Uruguay locating and then diving on ancient wrecks from Spain, Britain and South America.
 We salvaged thousands of artifacts including beautiful bronze canons, delicate crystalware, jars, navigational instruments, coins and more until a political realignment in Uruguay made it impossible for the project to continue.
 The Operations Manager for this expedition was a fellow named Crayton.
 As a team we all lived together in a rented house in Montevideo and on days when we were not working the wrecks or pulling maintenance on our equipment we often traded stories.
-Crayton told riveting stories of his Uncle who lived in Santa Fe and led a fascinating life that wowed even the most jaded team members.
+Crayton told riveting stories of his uncle who lived in Santa Fe and led a fascinating life that wowed even the most jaded team members.
 This was my introduction to Forrest…

 As I am sure you’ll agree, Forrest is a fascinating character.
 So, from time to time I would check on what new thing Forrest was up to by Googling his name or getting an update from Crayton.
 Such was the case in November of 2010 when I heard about Forrest’s latest book and the hidden treasure chest.